elm-slate/db-utils/README.md

 #### Arguments

 - `options` - An options object containing logger, highWaterMark, batchSize and/or connectTimeout properties.
- - `logger` - A logger that supports an error function, e.g. [`bunyan`](https://github.com/trentm/node-bunyan).
-Default is no log message generated if dbUtils detects an error.
+ - `logger` - A logger that supports `info` and `error` functions, e.g. [`bunyan`](https://github.com/trentm/node-bunyan).
+Default is no log message generated if dbUtils detects an error or has an info message to display.
  - `highWaterMark` - Same as in `options` parameter in [`createQueryStream`](#createQueryStream).
  - `batchSize` - Same as in `options` parameter in [`createQueryStream`](#createQueryStream).
  - `connectTimeout` - Same as in `connectionParams` parameter in [`createConnectionUrl`](#createConnectionUrl).